mailhyuil/mailhyuil.github.io/public/posts/nestjs/nest 세팅 settings enhancers.md

 import { Prisma } from "@prisma/client";
 import { Request, Response } from "express";
 import { PrismaError } from "prisma-error-enum";
-import { BusinessException, ErrorInfo, ErrorResponse } from "../errors";
+import { BusinessException, ErrorResponse } from "../errors";

 /**
  * @export